JO-OLADEJI/alx-low_level_programming/README.md

 - Print the sign of a number.
 - Compute the absolute value of an integer.
 - Print the last digit of a number.
+- Print every minute of the day of Jack Bauer, starting from 00:00 to 23:59.